-The project, initiated in 2011 by the Adam Mickiewicz Institute as part of the Polish Presidency of the Council of the European Union, has been carried out since 2012 in cooperation with the City of Lublin, and is based in the Cultural Centre in Lublin.
+Established in 2011 by the Adam Mickiewicz Institute, the project has been run since 2012 in cooperation with the City of Lublin, and is based in the Cultural Centre in Lublin.